SPEECHCOG/infant_statistical_learner/README.md

 https://github.com/jasonppy/word-discovery

-The training and validation codes as well as data loading scripts are mostly copied from the above repository.
+The model, model training and validation as well as data loading scripts are mostly copied from the above repository.
 However, all changes are commented in the corresponding script lines.

 # Model Description